Bhoza/alx-system_engineering-devops/0x00-shell_basics/README.md

-16th script is made to move all files beginning with an uppercase letter to the directory /tmp/u 17th script is made to delete all files that end with the ~ character in the current directory 18th script is made to create directories welcome/ welcome/to/ and welcome/to/school in the current directory
+16th script is made to move all files beginning with an uppercase letter to the directory /tmp/u 17th script is made to delete all files that end with the ~ character in the current directory 18th script is made to create directories welcome/ welcome/to/ and welcome/to/school in the current directory 19th script is made to list content accourding to instructions